A Unified Mixture-View Framework for Unsupervised Representation Learning: Methodology

 \section{Methodology}

+Different from the wide use of augmentation as a useful regularization in supervised learning, how to use it in unsupervised learning remains to be an open problem.
+Using the mixture solely as one of data augmentation techniques to produce positive pairs \emph{significantly} weakens the performance of MoCoV2 \cite{chen2020improved} (Table~\ref{tab:mix_strategy_drop}).
+This preferred regularization in supervised learning seems inherently incompatible with contrastive learning: drawing near multiple augmented views of an image while pushing away from the others, which we call Single Instance Multi-view (SIM) for simplicity.
+Instead, a mixture view shall be drawn close to both source images.
+This motivates us to scheme an alternative strategy for contrastive learning.
+There are two basic and coupled problems to be answered: how to address the degradation and how to design feasible mixtures.

 The central principle of contrastive learning is to encode semantically similar views (positive pairs) into latent representations that are close to each other while driving dissimilar ones (negative pairs) apart.
-A major question revolves around how to effectively synthesize positive and negative pairs given a dataset of i.i.d samples as raised by \cite{tian2020makes}.
-Another question engages the design of contrastive loss.
-In the following, we discuss each in details for our approach BSIM.
+A major question is how to effectively \emph{synthesize positive and negative pairs} given a dataset of i.i.d. samples as raised by \cite{tian2020makes}.
+Another question engages the \emph{design of contrastive loss}.
+Next, we discuss BSIM in details to address both.